Here’s how to do pacifier weaning with less tears and less stress than you’d imagined possible.

 There are some not so good times to decide to pacifier wean.
 They are the following….

-- When baby is teething | Teething already hurts and the pacifier is often soothing to them so taking it away during teething makes it unnecessarily difficult.
+- When baby is teething. | Teething already hurts and the pacifier is often soothing to them so taking it away during teething makes it unnecessarily difficult.

-- When baby is having sleep issues | If your baby is tired – first – I recommend taking my free baby sleep tips course.
+- When baby is having sleep issues. | If your baby is tired – first – I recommend taking [thrive_2step id=’9673′]my free baby sleep tips course[/thrive_2step].
 This will help you get some good habits in place.
 You’ve got two main scenarios.
 Baby is sleeping okay if baby has pacifier, but if not baby wakes up.
 This might mean it’s time to do pacifier weaning.
 Second scenario, baby has pacifier and STILL does not sleep well and this is also a good time to do pacifier weaning so you can teach them healthy sleep habits.

-- Baby is jet-lagged or you’re going through major change | If you are going through transition at home or have come off a big trip, etc. it might not be the best time to do pacifier weaning.
+- Baby is jet-lagged or you’re going through major change. | If you are going through transition at home or have come off a big trip, etc. it might not be the best time to do pacifier weaning.
 Mainly for your own sake.
 If baby has had the pacifier for a while then it could be a tough transition so waiting until things are calm is a good idea.

 Read: How To Survive Teething Without Sleep Regressions

-What To Expect
+Learn MoreWhat To Expect

-Ultimately, baby isn’t going to like it.
 This time may mean you are doing more cuddling, more lying in bed with them to settle them down, and generally more comforting since something they’ve had for a long time is being taken away.

-That’s normal.
+That’s normal.Â

-Don’t worry that you’re going to start new habits because this likely won’t drag out past one week.
+Now, don’t worry that you’re going to start new habits because this likely won’t drag out past one week.
 If you find your child has adjusted quickly, then move on with the new norm.

-Pacifier Weaning Recap
+Recap

 - Make a plan for how you’ll do the pacifier weaning.